 Owning a home comes with a lot of challenges, some of which come with the land you live on.
-Were you aware that the main water line is technically your responsibility?
+Were you aware that the main water line to your house is technically your responsibility?
 It runs under your house, which falls under your jurisdiction.
 If you’ve noticed any of the following trouble signs, you may want to contact a plumbing professional immediately.

 - Unusual water bill increase

-- Excessive amounts of water in your yard or wet patches
+- Excessive amounts of water in your yard

 - Low water pressure or no water at all

 - Discolored or murky water

 If you fall into any of these categories, then get in touch with us at Warrior Plumbing & Heating for hassle-free expert help with your main water line.

 Main water lines are normally quite secure and stable, but there are a few reasons why these supply lines can break:

 - Time taking its toll in the form of aging or deterioration

 - Frozen ground, quick thaws and other inconsistent weather patterns

 - Settling or shifting soil